-You should not only reach out to influencers in the field — i.e. people with a high ‘Klout’ score (social media influence) — but also to experts, the ones who are in the field.
+You should not only reach out to influencers in the field — i.e. people with a lot of clout (social media influence) — but also to experts, the ones who are in the field.
 In our case, we worked with refugees to get their input on how valuable a potential solution would be for them.
-Just as for citizens who are the users of the city’s end services, crowdsource input from them who have most expertise and/or interest in that specific urban challenge.
+Just as for citizens who are the users of the city’s end services, crowdsource input from those who have most expertise and/or interest in that specific urban challenge.

 4. Don’t (always) reinvent the wheel

 In the context of crowdsourcing ideas to help the integration of refugees, it is now such a hot topic in Europe that almost every big city has set up an initiative to explore what we as a citizen can do.
 A lot of value would be lost if you’d urge your citizens to only think about radically new ideas.